brianritchie1312/icat.ansible/README.md

 3.Move contents to '/etc/ansible/roles/Icat-Ansible'

-You can place the role anywhere else but make sure to specify the path in 'etc/ansible/ansible.cfg'
+You can place the role anywhere else but make sure to specify the path in 'etc/ansible/ansible.cfg' under 'roles_path = {PATH TO DIR CONTAINING ROLE}' eg.

+	[defaults]
+	roles_path = ~/

+Or use

+	printf '[defaults]\nroles_path = ../' > /etc/ansible/ansible.cfg

 4.Modify config.yml and yml files in 'defaults/' as desired

 5.Add hosts to 'etc/ansible/hosts'

 Or 'tests/inventory'

 6a.Navigate to role directory and run: